Pwang0722/Deepfake_Video_by_FaceFusion/README.md

 ---

-- Used [FaceFusion](https://docs.facefusion.io/) Desktop and [Colab](https://colab.research.google.com/github/ardha27/FaceFusion-Colab/blob/main/FaceFusion_Colab.ipynb) to render the clips and edited them in Premiere Pro.
+- Used [FaceFusion](https://docs.facefusion.io/) Desktop(Python3) and [Colab](https://colab.research.google.com/github/ardha27/FaceFusion-Colab/blob/main/FaceFusion_Colab.ipynb) to render the clips and edited them in Premiere Pro and After Effects.
 - For personal use only, not for commercial purposes.

 ---